Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-In network terms, positive reciprocity is operationalized through balanced four-cycles: in a signed bipartite graph, an actor $a$ will tend to make a positive statement about policy belief $b$ if other actors $i$ also referred to $b$ in a positive way and these other actors already shared other positive beliefs $j$ with $a$ (first panel of Figure~\ref{fig:recip}).
-Similarly, $a$ will tend to make a negative statement $b$ if $a$ had negative shared statements $j$ with other actors $i$ in the past and if these other actors $i$ also refer to $b$ in a negative way (second panel of Figure~\ref{fig:recip}).
-Positive reciprocity can also mean that $a$ makes a positive statement $b$ if $a$ had congruent negative statements together with many $i$ and actors $i$ made a positive statement about $b$ (third panel of Figure~\ref{fig:recip}) or that $a$ makes a negative statement $b$ if $a$ had congruent positive statements together with many $i$ and actors $i$ made a negative statement about $b$ (fourth panel of Figure~\ref{fig:recip}).
-All of these cases reflect the tendency that an actor adopts a policy belief from other actors who are proximate with regard to their policy beliefs.
+We operationalize bonding in policy debates using a network statistic, as shown in the upper event sequence in Figure~\ref{fig:mechanisms}.
+The statistic counts (temporally weighted) balanced four-cycles.
+In a signed bipartite graph, an actor $s_1$ will tend to make a positive statement about policy belief $r_1$ if other actors $s_i$ also referred to $r_1$ in a positive way and these other actors already shared many other beliefs $r_j$ with $s_1$ with the same agreement pattern (i.\,e., both positive or both negative regarding $r_j$).
+Similarly, $s_1$ will tend to make a negative statement about $r_1$ if $s_1$ shared beliefs $r_j$ with other actors $s_i$ with the same agreement pattern (both positive or both negative) in the past and if these other actors $s_j$ also refer to $r_1$ in a negative way.
+This yields many possible combinations of balanced four-cycles.
+All of these cases reflect the tendency of an actor to adopt a policy belief from other actors with a similar expressed belief portfolio.
+They can be counted over the past event sequence and aggregated to create a network statistic that operationalizes bonding.

-At the same time, it matters for policy learning within coalitions \emph{when} these prior statements were observed by focal actor $a$.
-If they all occurred in the recent past, the mutual support and learning is stronger because the focal actor has a good memory of the structure of the debate and these earlier statements therefore act as a stronger signal to $a$.
-Conversely, trigger statements in the distant past, say, five years ago, may have a weak influence on $a$'s discursive activity.
+At the same time, it matters for policy learning within coalitions \emph{when} these prior statements were observed by focal actor $s_1$.
+If they all occurred in the recent past, the mutual support and learning is stronger because the focal actor has a good memory of the structure of the debate and these earlier statements, therefore, act as a stronger signal to $s_1$.
+Conversely, trigger statements in the distant past, say, five years ago, may have a weak influence on $s_1$'s discursive activity.
+The statistic takes this temporal decay into account by applying the decay function in Equation~\ref{eq:decay} to each past event:

-Therefore, the extent to which actor $a$ has an incentive to contribute policy belief $b$ to the debate at any point in time can be expressed by a \emph{positive reciprocity} network statistic, which sums the first four cases of Figure~\ref{fig:recip} over the past network of events and weights the statements by their temporal distance:
+where $e_i, e_j, e_k$ denote different statement events from the past event sequence and $[\ldots]$ are Iverson brackets, which return 1 if the condition in the square brackets is true and 0 otherwise.